-The Fund continued to invest funds in accordance with target asset allocations as set out in the governing documents of the Fund and in accordance with the provisions of the Fund's Constitution.
+During the year ended 30 June 2020, the Fund invested funds in accordance with target asset allocations as set out in the governing documents of the Fund and in accordance with the provisions of the Fund's Constitution.

 In March 2020, the World Health Organisation ("WHO") officially declared COVID-19 a pandemic.